-- 3.17.1 Bodywork may deflect no more than 10mm vertically when a 500N load is applied vertically to it 800mm forward of the front wheel centre line and 795mm from the car centre line.
-The load will be applied in a downward direction using a 50mm diameter ram and an adapter 300mm long and 150mm wide.
-Teams must supply the latter when such a test is deemed necessary. - 3.17.2 Bodywork may deflect no more than 10mm vertically when a 500N load is applied vertically to it 450mm forward of the rear wheel centre line and 650mm from the car centre line.
+- 3.17.1 Bodywork may deflect no more than 20mm vertically when a 1000N load is applied vertically to it 800mm forward of the front wheel centre line and 795mm from the car centre line.
+The load will be applied in a downward direction using a 50mm diameter ram to the centre of area of an adapter measuring 300mm x 150mm, the 300mm length having been positioned parallel to the car centre line.
+Teams must supply the adapter when such a test is deemed necessary. - The deflection will be measured along the loading axis at the bottom of the bodywork at this point and relative to the reference plane. - 3.17.2 Bodywork may deflect no more than 10mm vertically when a 500N load is applied vertically to it 450mm forward of the rear wheel centre line and 650mm from the car centre line.
 The load will be applied in a downward direction using a 50mm diameter ram and an adapter of the same size.
 Teams must supply the latter when such a test is deemed necessary. - 3.17.3 Bodywork may deflect by no more than one degree horizontally when a load of 1000N is applied simultaneously to its extremities in a rearward direction 925mm above the reference plane and 20mm forward of the forward edge of the rear wing endplate. - 3.17.4 Bodywork may deflect no more than 2mm vertically when a 500N load is applied simultaneously to each side of it 200mm behind the rear wheel centre line, 325mm from the car centre line and 970mm above the reference plane.
 The deflection will be measured at the outer extremities of the bodywork at a point 345mm behind the rear wheel centre line.